Stan Kroenke: Move to Los Angeles

-On January 5, 2015, the Kroenke Group announced that it would team up with Stockbridge Capital Group to build a 70,000-seat NFL stadium and venue in Inglewood, California, a suburb of Los Angeles.
+On January 5, 2015, the Kroenke Group announced it would team with Stockbridge Capital Group to build a 70,000-seat NFL stadium and venue in Inglewood, California.
 To persuade Kroenke to keep the Rams in St. Louis, the city offered to build an open-air stadium, later named National Car Rental Field, in the north riverfront area of downtown.

-In his pitch to fellow NFL owners, Kroenke said that St. Louis was no longer a viable market for the Rams or the NFL.
-NFL commissioner Roger Goodell stated that the St. Louis funding did not meet the criteria set by the NFL.
-St. Louis officials countered that Kroenke was misrepresenting the city and said that St. Louis was being misrepresented at the owners' meetings.
+In his pitch to fellow NFL owners, Kroenke said St. Louis was no longer a viable market for the Rams or the NFL.
+NFL commissioner Roger Goodell said the St. Louis funding did not meet the NFL's criteria.
+St. Louis officials countered Kroenke was misrepresenting the city where St. Louis was being misrepresented at the owners' meetings.

-The Oakland Raiders and San Diego Chargers had complained about the aging amenities of their old stadiums (Oakland Coliseum in Oakland and Qualcomm Stadium in San Diego, respectively), and had been proposing a stadium in Carson, California (another suburb of Los Angeles) in competition with Kroenke's Inglewood proposal.
+The Oakland Raiders and San Diego Chargers had complained about the aging amenities of their stadiums (Oakland Coliseum in Oakland and Qualcomm Stadium in San Diego, respectively), and had proposed a stadium in Carson, California in competition with Kroenke's Inglewood proposal.

 On January 4, 2016, all three teams applied to move to Los Angeles for the 2016 NFL season.
-The following day, the Rams and Stan Kroenke released their proposal for the move.
-Some of the Rams' conclusions were disputed by the Mayor of St. Louis Francis Slay (in a letter to Roger Goodell), the St. Louis Regional Chamber, and Forbes.
-Others said the city would be better off by not paying for a new stadium.
+The next day, the Rams and Kroenke released their proposal for the move.
+Some of the Rams' conclusions were disputed by Mayor of St. Louis Francis Slay (in a letter to Goodell), the St. Louis Regional Chamber, and Forbes.
+Others said the city would be better off not paying for a new stadium.